-Over the next three years Statements of Special Educational Needs will change and may become Education, Health and Care Plans.
-The Local Authority will be contacting parents and carers directly regarding the transition process.
-The process of Annual Reviews will be continuing and parents and carers will be involved in this process in the same way as they have been in the past.
+Statements of Special Educational Needs are now called Education, Health and Care Plans.
+The process of Annual Reviews continues and parents and carers will be involved in this process in the same way as they have been in the past.

-The category “SEND Support” will replace the two categories of SA+ (School Action Plus) and SA (School Action).
+The category “SEND Support” replaces the two categories of SA+ (School Action Plus) and SA (School Action).

 A key part of the new Code of Practice is the cycle of ASSESS – PLAN – DO – REVIEW

 There is an opportunity for parents to meet members of the SEN team at each of the Parent Consultation Evenings, which are advertised in the school calendar.

 Organisation of Provision and SEND Staff

 At St Peter’s provision is organised into the 4 areas of Special Educational Needs:

 The Special Needs Coordinator at St Peter’s is Lynsey McCahill.